Detect Any Shadow: Segment Anything for Video Shadow Detection: Introduction

-After obtaining the single-frame mask in the video, the next step is to propagate it across the entire video.
-For video analysis, the attention mechanism~\cite{gao2022aiatrack,yang2021associating,mao2021joint,cheng2022xmem} is widely used and has proven effective in aggregating spatial and temporal information.
-In this paper, we combine self-attention and long short-term attention mechanism to improve the alignment and propagation of fine-tuned SAM results across frames.
-Specifically, the self-attention mechanism captures internal correlations of image representations, enabling better shadow detection results in current frame.
+After obtaining the single-frame mask in the video, the next step is to propagate it across frames.
+Attention mechanisms have been demonstrated effective in aggregating temporal and spatial information and have been widely utilized in the fields of video object segmentation and tracking~\cite{gao2022aiatrack,yang2021associating,mao2021joint,cheng2022xmem}.
+However, unlike the objects of interest with regular shapes in tracking tasks, shadows undergo significant deformations over time, making it difficult to track them consistently~\cite{liu2023scotch}.
+To alleviate this issue, we combine self-attention and long short-term attention mechanisms to improve the alignment and propagation of fine-tuned SAM results across frames.
+Specifically, the self-attention mechanism captures internal correlations of image representations, enabling better shadow detection results in the current frame.
 The long-term attention mechanism establishes connections between the current and previous frames, consolidating spatial shadow information with past features.
 The short-term attention mechanism aggregates adjacent frames in a spatial-temporal neighborhood with the current frame, resulting in smooth and continuous predictions of nearby frames.
-Such combination is effective, producing precise and temporally continuous results for video shadow detection.
+The synergistic integration of long-term and short-term attention mechanisms offers an effective solution to detect shadows, yielding accurate and temporally coherent video shadow detection results.
+In this paper, we consider the first frame of the video as the long-term frame and employ the last frame of the current frame as the short-term frame.

-Formally, as shown in Figure~\ref{fig:intro}, we propose ShadowSAM, which consists of two components: the fine-tuned SAM and the long short-term netowrk integrating long short attention blocks.
-We first utilize the fine-tuned SAM to predict the shadow mask of the first frame in video.
-Then, this mask is employed for alignment and propagation within the long short-term network.
-The frame information accumulated during the propagation process is stored in the memory bank, and after processing each frame, we iteratively update it to facilitate the subsequent frame processing.
-We conduct extensive experiments on the ViSha dataset~\cite{chen2021triple} and validate the effectiveness of our proposed method.
+Formally, as illustrated in Figure~\ref{fig:intro}, we present ShadowSAM, a new framework for video shadow detection.
+It comprises of two components: the fine-tuned SAM and the long short-term network that incorporates long short-term attention blocks.
+Initially, we employ the fine-tuned SAM to generate the mask of the first frame as the shadow prior in the video.
+Subsequently, we integrate the shadow prior with image features for alignment and propagation within the long short-term network and continuously update them with new shadow mask to facilitate subsequent shadow predictions.
+We conduct comprehensive experiments on the ViSha dataset~\cite{chen2021triple} and validate the effectiveness of our proposed method.

 In summary, our method has three contributions: